 New York photographer Robert Mapplethorpe is celebrated for his elegant black-and-white studio photographs, but is also notorious for his transgressive subject matter.

 In the early 1970s, after studying at Brooklyn’s Pratt Institute, Mapplethorpe made assemblages incorporating images of men from pornographic magazines with found objects.
 In order to create his own images for these works, he turned to photography, initially using a Polaroid SX-70 camera.
 In 1975, he acquired a Hasselblad medium-format camera and began photographing friends and acquaintances.
 He also worked as a staff photographer for Andy Warhol’s Interview magazine.
 Mapplethorpe’s works include portraits (including celebrity portraits and self-portraits), male and female nudes, still lifes of flowers, and images documenting the gay BDSM subculture he participated in.
 In a 1978 Self-Portrait, a bullwhip protruded from his anus like a devil’s tail.
-Mapplethorpe died from an AIDS-related illness in 1989.
+Mapplethorpe dies from an AIDS-related illness in 1989.

 Mapplethorpe would become synonymous with the US ‘culture wars’ of the 1980s and 1990s.
 In the summer of 1989, Washington’s Corcoran Gallery of Art cancelled his first posthumous show, The Perfect Moment, three weeks before it was due to open.
 Several Gallery trustees and US Congressmen were offended by its homoerotic and sacrilegious content and Congress introduced a law to prohibit federal funding of ‘obscene’ art.
 When The Perfect Moment travelled to the Contemporary Arts Center, Cincinnati, the Center and its Director were charged with obscenity.
 The trial helped secure Mapplethorpe’s infamy.